How do you get to know someone’s true personality? It would seem weird to ask a relative stranger about their values and beliefs.

 These questions are all great conversation starters, but they often reveal more than you think about a person’s values in life.
 They seem quite casual but can tell us a lot about another person’s personality, desires and values.

-Of course, you must be guided by the situation and the other person’s reaction.
+Of course, you must consider the situation and the other person’s reaction.
 Some people do not like to give away too much information about themselves too quickly.

 Allow the person to feel comfortable in what they reveal about themselves and dial it back if you suspect they are uneasy.

 At the end of the day, there is no point in rushing into a relationship with someone.
-These questions can help you get started, but the best friendships and relationships take time and commitment to develop.
+Asking these questions can help you get started, but remember that the best friendships and relationships take time and commitment to develop.